mustafasaifee42/personal-website/public/mdFiles/omaFingrid.md

 Oma Fingrid is a service offering data exchange to Fingrid's stakeholders.
 Service for the stakeholder to analyse and look at their power generation / consumption data, invoices, agreements etc.

 Oma Fingrid is a data driven application focussing on providing the user with live data of their electricity usage and production.
 Visualizations are used so that user can explore and analyze the data.
+[Read More](https://futurice.com/work/fingrid)

 __About Fingrid__